DC Endorsements

 Candidate Questionnaires

-All candidates in our priority races were invited to complete a Candidate Questionnaire to detail their their positions on protecting Home Rule and countering federal attacks.
-The following are their responses.
+All candidates in our priority races were invited to complete a Candidate Questionnaire to share their their positions on protecting Home Rule and countering federal attacks.
+Questionnaires were sent to candidates on file with DC Board of Elections or the Federal Elections Commission as of January 11, 2026.

 Anthony Muhammad — No response